apache/aurora/docs/vagrant.md

 then run `vagrant up` somewhere in the repository source tree to create a team of VMs.
 This may take some time initially as it builds all the components involved in running an aurora cluster.

-The scheduler is listening on http://192.168.33.5:8081/scheduler The observer is listening on http://192.168.33.4:1338/ The master is listening on http://192.168.33.3:5050/
+The scheduler is listening on http://192.168.33.7:8081/scheduler The observer is listening on http://192.168.33.7:1338 The master is listening on http://192.168.33.7:5050

-Once everything is up, you can `vagrant ssh aurora-scheduler` and execute aurora client commands using the `aurora` client.
+Once everything is up, you can `vagrant ssh devcluster` and execute aurora client commands using the `aurora` client.

 Troubleshooting
 ---------------